 He created The Penguin Project recognizing that theater not only provides children with a valuable recreational experience and an opportunity to display their creative talents, but also enhances social interaction, communication skills, assertiveness, and self-esteem.
 The Penguin Project strives to demonstrate that individuals with disabilities are fully capable of participating in community activities with the same dedication and enthusiasm as others, if given opportunity and support.

-The Comunity Players of Streator at Engle Lane Theatre is one of 19 replication sites for "The Penguin Project" - a program that originated in Peoria and is now going "on the road" to other communities.
-We are very excited to bring this program to our community starting November 2017!!
+The Community Players of Streator at Engle Lane Theatre is one of 19 replication sites for "The Penguin Project" - a program that originated in Peoria and is now going "on the road" to other communities.
+We are very excited to bring this program to our community!

-ANNIE JR. will be our first Penguin Project show presented by Community Players of Streator at Engle Lane Theatre.
-Performance dates for "Annie, Jr." will be March 9, 10, and 11 of 2018.
-March 11 will be a matinee.
-Get the word out!
-Tickets are available now, online.
+ANNIE JR. was our first Penguin Project show presented by Community Players of Streator at Engle Lane Theatre.
+Performance dates for "Annie, Jr. on March 9-11 of 2018.
+Our 2019 season is presenting ALADDIN JR. April 12-14.

 So why Penguins?
 The origin of the name “Penguin Project” comes from the unique characteristics of penguins.
 They are extremely playful and curious, and they work and play together.
 More importantly, they have a “disability” that distinguishes them from other birds - they can’t fly!
 Instead, penguins waddle and toboggan on their bellies over the snow, and are excellent swimmers.
 Like the participants in the program, they have adapted to the challenges of their environment and have not allowed their unique difference to interfere with their lives.